 The results of this research indicated that the efficacy of multisensory intervention on the mental health of mothers of premature infants.
-Since mothers are present without restrictions in the NICU and the mother's participation in neonatal care in the family-centered care approach is emphasized, this type of intervention can be used as an easy and cost-effective way to promote the mental health of premature neonates' mothers.
+Since mothers are present without restrictions in the NICU and the mother's participation in the care of the baby in the family-centered care approach is emphasized, this type of intervention can be used as an easy and cost-free way to promote the mental health of premature neonates' mothers.